 Well, we know about the spying.

-He was tasked during that time with during the FBI's Russia investigation to chat up George Papadopoulos and Carter Page, and that ended up going on his own, apparently to Sam Clovis, in addition to earlier revelations, as Andy points out today, that Obama Justice Department and FBI had obtained warrants to eavesdrop on Page's communications.
+He was tasked during that time with during the FBI's Russia investigation to chat up George Papadopoulos and Carter Page, and then ended up going on his own, apparently, to Sam Clovis.

 So we have that one piece that came out today.

-Um also the uh it was announced today that the chairmen are requesting three Senate committee chairmen calling for the Justice Department to provide previously sought information related to the FBI's handling of the Clinton email server investigation.
+Also, it was announced today that the chairmen are requesting three Senate committee chairmen calling for the Justice Department to provide previously sought information related to the FBI's handling of the Clinton email server investigation.

-D.O.J. initially refused to furnish the information, citing the ongoing special counsel investigation.
+DOJ initially refused to furnish the information, citing the ongoing special counsel investigation.

 That's all to come.